 We've all heard the old adage of "Don't work harder - work smarter".
-Well, what if that's just the beginning?
+Well, what if that's just step 1?

 In an excellent article put out by Groundwater Monitoring & Remediation titled "Digital Reinvention in the Remediation Industry", the authors highlight three ways that remediation professionals can succeed with the advent of digital technologies in the environmental liability management space.